robcarver17/pysystemtrade/docs/futures.md

 - [Main user guide](/docs/userguide.md)
 - [Connecting pysystemtrade to interactive brokers](/docs/IB.md)

 It is broken into three sections.
 The first, [A futures data workflow](#futures_data_workflow), gives an overview of how data is typically processed.
-It describes how you would get some data from quandl, store it, and create back-adjusted prices.
+It describes how you would get some data from, store it, and create data suitable for simulation and as an initial state for trading.
 The next section [Storing futures data](#storing_futures_data) then describes in detail each of the components of the API for storing futures data.
 In the third and final section [simData objects](#simData_objects) you will see how we hook together individual data components to create a `simData` object that is used by the main simulation system.

 Although this document is about futures data, parts two and three are necessary reading if you are trying to create or modify any data objects.